TheSimpleZ/ServiceBlock/docs/guides/resources.md

 ## Resource life cycle hooks

-There are 3 methods you can use to alter the state of a resource whenever there's interaction.
+There are 3 methods you can override to alter the state of a resource whenever there's an interaction.

 -   OnRead
 -   OnCreate